SterneStehen/equipment-maintenance-api/README.md

 Migration files live in `migrations/` as matching, sequentially numbered `.up.sql` and `.down.sql` files.
 Migrations are explicit SQL and each multi-statement migration is transaction-wrapped.
 Apply migrations explicitly before starting a newly deployed application version; the API does not mutate its schema automatically.

 The first migration creates `users` with normalized unique email, role and non-empty value constraints, timezone-aware timestamps, and a role index.
 The second migration creates `equipment` with normalized unique serial numbers, status constraints, timestamps, and decommission tracking.
 The third migration creates `work_orders` with equipment/user references, status and priority constraints, assignee tracking, and completion timestamps.
+The fourth migration stores work-order transition history.
+The fifth adds work-order comments and one maintenance record per completed work order.
 Rollback drops the matching table for each migration.

 ## Users and authentication